Sign in

 Full size table

-The proposed methodology of localizing the prosthetic foot manufacturing in Egypt is as follows:
+The proposed methodology for localizing prosthetic foot manufacturing in Egypt involves:

-• Designing of the prosthetic foot where the foot breakdown consists of modular parts to help mass production, maintenance and interchangeability.
-The proposed design is checked by modeling regarding the foot endurance to the expected stresses;
+• Designing prosthetic foot components as modular parts facilitates mass production, maintenance, and interchangeability.
+The design is modeled and checked for endurance against expected stresses.

-• Developing a value chain regarding the results and discussion.
+• Developing a value chain based on results and discussion.

-If you are looking for more details, kindly visit Prosthetic Parts Manufacturer.
+For in-depth details, please visit Prosthetic Parts Manufacturer.

 0